 Whether you need to purchase a business auto insurance policy will likely on the type of driving you do.
 A good insurance agent will inquire you many details about how you use vehicles in your business, who will be driving them and whether or not employees are likely to be driving their own cars for your business.

-While the major coverages are the same, a business auto policy differs from a personal auto policy in many technical respects.
-Ask your insurance agent to explain all the differences and options.
+While the major insurance coverages are the same, a business auto policy differs from a personal auto policy a variety of ways.
+It’s important to ask your insurance agent to explain all the differences and your options.

-Broad Range of General Liability Protection
+General Liability Protection